 Well, there’s an answer to these questions and the troubling thought of tooth loss.
 For many years, the only treatment available for tooth loss were bridges and dentures.
 People with more than a few tooth losses preferred affordable dentures.
 But now, dental implants are available to replace your tooth loss with the match of your natural teeth.
 Let’s dig deep –

 What are Dental Implants?

 Dental implants were invented in 1952 by a Swedish orthopedic surgeon Per-Ingvar Branêmark.
 It is the prosthetic replacement of missing teeth.
 A dental implant is a surgical fixture (a titanium post like a tooth’s root) stationed into the jawbone beneath the gum line that becomes the base for the replacement teeth.
 This implant acts as the root of the missing tooth, later on, which a replacement tooth stands.

-That being said, let’s find out what are the types of dental implants that can restore a wide smile in the best way possible.
+That being said, let’s find out the types of dental implants that can restore a broad smile in the best way possible.

 Types of Dental Implants:

 There are two types of dental implants.
 Both of them have the only difference is where they are implanted.

 Endosteal is an implant that is ‘in the bone.’
 It is surgically implanted directly into the jawbone.
 Endosteal implants give long-term results as they are now fixed inside the bone, like a root.
 Once the surrounding gum is healed, a second surgery is done to connect a post to the primary implant.
 After that, an artificial tooth is mounted on to the post.
 The artificial tooth can be fixed or removable as per the desire.